wiredoor/home-assistant-wiredoor-addon/wiredoor/DOCS.md

 - **400 or 403 errors**: Make sure `trusted_proxies` is correctly configured.
 If you change the `configuration.yaml` file, make sure you restart home assistant.
 - **No connection**: Check the logs of the add-on.
 It should show `Connected to Wiredoor Server`.
-- **Wrong service IP**: Ensure your Wiredoor gateway subnet includes the IP of `homeassistant.local`.
+- **Wrong service IP**: Ensure your Wiredoor gateway subnet includes the IP of `homeassistant` container.

 ## 🧠 FAQ